thumbnail_Logo_4_vectorized

 Long-stay Visa (visa D)

 It is also necessary to emphasize that the basis for applying for a visa D must be identical to the basis for applying for a temporary residence permit.
-For example, in case visa D is issued to you on the basis of employment with a Serbian employer, it is not possible to apply for a temporary residence permit based on family reunification.
+For example, in case visa D is issued to you on the basis of employment with a Serbian employer, it is not possible to apply for a residence permit based on family reunification.

 Where to File the Visa Application?